 The most important step in getting started is to select the right payment partner.
 Here are the embedded payment services that you should prioritize:

-• Avoid any payment facilitator that only offers a single solution for embedded payments.
+- Avoid any payment facilitator that only offers a single solution for embedded payments.
 You’ll want to look for partners that provide different options that can meet you where you are on your payment journey — and scale with you.
 Talk with them to see if they offer services and support that will continue to meet your needs after the initial setup.

-• Look for payment facilitators that have global capabilities with local card acquiring and automated onboarding.
+- Look for payment facilitators that have global capabilities with local card acquiring and automated onboarding.
 Are they able to help you efficiently accept payments in different countries, supporting local payment methods and currencies?
 Do they have flexibility in transaction routing if an initial transaction request fails?
 Can they help you provide localized onboarding that’s optimized for a frictionless user experience?
 Even if your current clients are domestic and aren’t accepting global payments right now, this could change in the future.
 Prioritize partners that can provide services and scalable support for long-term growth.

-• Check that the payment facilitator has built-in tax compliance and regulation solutions to ensure you’re in compliance with all regional requirements.
+- Check that the payment facilitator has built-in tax compliance and regulation solutions to ensure you’re in compliance with all regional requirements.
 A good payment partner will offer frictionless and efficient onboarding, have the capabilities to handle the necessary paperwork and compliance matters and can manage all current and future KYC and AML requirements.

 Experienced providers like BlueSnap will also offer convenient services like frictionless migration, which simplifies the process of onboarding your existing clients by bringing over your whole book of business through a simple and secure import — no need to piece things together.

 In fact, one of the key advantages of partnering with BlueSnap is the ability to mitigate many of the challenges that come with embedding payments in your software platform.
 Our experience working with software platforms across many different industries has informed the variety of our solutions.
-We know that every vendor has different needs, and that’s why we offer three options for Embedded Payments and Payfac-as-a-Service:
+We know that every vendor has different needs, and that’s why we offer two options for Embedded Payments and Payfac-as-a-Service:

-• BlueSnap DashTM: Our hosted, turnkey, Embedded Payments solution that gives you the fastest speed to market.
+- BlueSnap DashTM: Our hosted, turnkey, Embedded Payments solution that gives you the fastest speed to market.

-• BlueSnap RelayTM: Our quick-to-market, Payfac-as-a-Service, white-label offering shields you from risk while letting you brand your way.
+- BlueSnap RelayTM: Our quick-to-market, Payfac-as-a-Service, white-label offering shields you from risk while letting you brand your way.

 No matter your choice, we can help you determine the best way to embed payments into your software platform.
 Even if you’re already a registered payment facilitator in one country, you may be looking to expand internationally, in which case you can work with us for facilitating cross-border payments.